cloudflare/webcm/SPECS.md

 ### Embeds and Widgets

-External Components can provide embeds (elements pre-placed by the website owner using a placeholder) and widgets (floating elements).
+Managed Components can provide embeds (elements pre-placed by the website owner using a placeholder) and widgets (floating elements).

 #### Embed support